-People in the United States think of the passengers on the Mayflower as the first Americans, and those who can claim descent from one of them consider themselves as uniquely American.
+People in the United States think of the passengers on the Mayflower as the first Americans.
+Those who can claim descent from one of them consider themselves as uniquely American.
 There are today some ten million people who can make that claim.

 History of the World in 100 Objects: “North American Buck Skin Map”